-• Ensure that people are treated with respect and dignity and that a positive image is promoted regardless of marriage or civil partnership;
+- Ensure that people are treated with respect and dignity and that a positive image is promoted regardless of marriage or civil partnership; - challenge discriminatory assumptions about the marriage or civil partnership of our employees; and - ensure that no individual is disadvantaged and that we take account of the needs of our employees' marriage or civil partnership.

-• challenge discriminatory assumptions about the marriage or civil partnership of our employees; and ix.
+ix.
 EX-OFFENDERS - We will: